AlKun25/ECS_260/README.md

 </details>

 ## Team details
-We are team 16, also known as  ""
+We are team 16, also known as  "Ottoke"

 Everyone in the team has tried to participate in all parts of the process, the following is the list of the members and their main contributions:
 - Amy Vu: Reports, Mining repos